 “Rumor has it we are in for a cold winter.”

 With the sights and sounds of Greta’s native Paris keenly felt in her interpretation of traditional French songs, implicit in Martin’s amusing comment is the recognition that the chanson is part of a tradition in French popular song writing, that is, of creating lyrics about life, love and humanity in a way that is mature, honest, direct and timeless.
 Whether sentimental or, as it often is, satirical, the beauty of the French chanson is in its simplicity.

 Aristide Bruant, celebrated in the art of Toulouse Lautrec, and writing in Montmartre at the turn of the century, is acknowledged to be the founder of the contemporary school of French popular songwriting.
 And, like François Villon before him, his attention was drawn to the poetry of the streets.
 As Lisa Appignanesi points out in her fascinating book, “The Cabaret,” Bruant found the street argot “colorful, lively, brutal, cynical, and rich in picturesque metaphor, daring neologism and imitative harmony.
 He set out to learn it, taking as his masters those perambulatory professors he met on his long nightly walks in the ‘damned’ city – vagabonds, prostitutes, ruffians, the dispossessed.
 Bruant not only educated himself in argot, but in the lives of the people who spoke it.
 Soon he was to recreate both in his songs making the art of the chansonnier what has been called the most human of all arts.”
 With its small stage and intimate setting the modern cabaret, at the time of its inception in Montmartre in 1881, was the most suitable forum for the expression of the chanson.
 It still is, for the chanson, if at times more politically oriented than at others, remains deeply personal.

 What attracts Greta to this material?
 “It’s the passionate feelings about life that interests me in those chansons.
 It doesn’t have to be about something major, it’s the small, affectionate gestures between people that matter, a walk down the street, arm in arm – that special moment that we always remember and return to – that’s what’s really important.”
 As the saying goes, it’s the little things that mean a lot?
-“Right,” she says.
+Right,” she says.
 Greta’s choice of material reflects a life lived, with memories and reminders that life, no matter how much it beats one down, is worth picking up and going on.
 She is a mature artist, and a woman of strength and dignity.
-Her cabaret performances are truly in a class by themselves and her upcoming show should not be missed.
+Her cabaret performances are truly in a class by themselves.